 - Once you have your acorn meal or flour take a moment to smell it.
 It is the most incredible nutty, hearty, bread-like smell.
 Add it to a big bowl and add cold water.
 There is no exact measurement here, just leave a few inches free in the bowl for the water and for the flour to expand.

 - Mix it around well.
 Over time the acorns and the water will separate.

 - Every morning and every evening pour out the water and add new water in, or at least once a day.
 Be careful as to not pour out the flour.
 Mix around each time you add in new water.

 - Keep tasting after 4 days and once the flour has no trace of bitterness you’ll be ready to use it right away in a dish, or dehydrate it for use later on.

 After squeezing out your acorn meal in cheese cloth, spread it out in your dehydrator trays and set it to the lowest setting.
 Ensure it doesn’t go over 150 degrees F. This will take 8-14 hours depending on a number of variables such as house temperature, etc. Keep an eye on it and spread it out as it dries.
 It will seem quite dry after a short while, but let it go for a few hours a longer so it’s completely dry.

-Many Native Americans preferred bitter acorns to sweet ones because they stored better.
-It is the tannins that help to preserve them.
 If dried properly, acorns in their shells can last for 3-10 years.
 Think of the way you would store vegetable seeds; store in a relatively cool and dry place.
 Shelled acorns should be put in the freezer to increase their longevity, as well as flours.
 However, I’ve had dry flour for a month or so, but used it all up.
 Perhaps it can last longer.

 Giving Back; How to Grow Oak Trees